saltern/Godot-Shaders/README.md

 Godot 3 and 4 files are provided for this variant as well.

-* Godot 3: AdvancedMultiPal_Godot3.gdshader
+* Godot 3: Shaders/AdvancedMultiPal_Godot3.gdshader
-* Godot 4: AdvancedMultiPal_Godot4.gdshader
+* Godot 4: Shaders/AdvancedMultiPal_Godot4.gdshader

+Demo projects for both versions of the shader are available under the "Demos" directory.